 A hole is made on the ground, which in diameter is just smaller than the length of the pin, the pin is laid across the hole and a player puts one end of the stick inside the hole and holds the other end.

 Then the player tries to jerk the stick to hit the pin so that the pin flies in the air.

 If another player catches the pin when it is in the air, the hitting players turn is over and other player goes to do the same.

 Other popular sports include football, basketball, cricket and golf.

-Kathmandu, Nepal, June 18, 2018: The President of Nepal Olympic Committee and Member of Parliament, the Hon.
-Jeevan Ram Shrestha, held a farewell ceremony for the Nepali athletes competing in the South Asia qualifying co.....
+Kathmandu, Nepal, July 15, 2018: The President of Nepal Olympic Committee and Member of Parliament, the Hon.
+Jeevan Ram Shrestha, held a send-off ceremony for one judoka and her coach who will be representing Nepal at th.....